OneMadGypsy/upy-motion/README.md

 # upy-motion

 A simple MPU6050 driver written in micropython.
 This driver should be compatible with any micropython device.
+This driver does not support quaternion.

 ### Community: